aalto-ics-kepaco/msms_rt_score_integration/data/README.md

 ### (MS2, RT)-tuples

-The table ```challenges``` contains four entries corresponding to the datasets used in our publication (see Section 3.1 and Table 1): CASMI 2016, **positive** and **negative**; Massbank EA, **EA_positive** and **EA_negative**.
+The table ```challenges``` contains entries corresponding to the datasets used in our publication (see Section 3.1 and Table 1): CASMI 2016, **positive** and **negative**; Massbank EA, **EA_positive** and **EA_negative**.

-To each challenge, a set of (MS2, RT)-tuples is associated and can be found in table ```spectra```.
+To each challenge the set of spectra can be found in the table ```spectra```.
+It contains information about the measured molecule, ionization, spectrum-id, retention-time etc. Currently, the peak lists, i.e. the actuall spectra, are not stored in the database, but can be found in the [spectra directory](/data/spectra/).

-TODO: Either add the spectra-files to the repository, or (better), add the (mass, intensity)-tuples directly into the DB.

 The RankSVM training retention times are _not_ part of this database, but rather the preference